 This 12-bit to 24-bit registered bus exchanger is designed for 1.65-V to 3.6-V VCC operation.

-To ensure the high-impedance state during power up or power down, a clock pulse should be applied as soon as possible, and OE\ should be tied to VCC through a pullup resistor; the minimum value of the resistor is determined by the current-sinking capability of the driver.
-Due to OE\ being routed through a register, the active state of the outputs cannot be determined before the arrival of the first clock pulse.
+To ensure the high-impedance state during power up or power down, a clock pulse should be applied as soon as possible and OE\ should be tied to VCC through a pullup resistor; the minimum value of the resistor is determined by the current-sinking capability of the driver.
+Due to OE\ being routed through a register, the active state of the outputs cannot be determined prior to the arrival of the first clock pulse.

 Active bus-hold circuitry holds unused or undriven inputs at a valid logic state.
 Use of pullup or pulldown resistors with the bus-hold circuitry is not recommended.